MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

-    But you might not need this as your render-engine probably supports the use of ``Transform3D`` on the instance(s). (even if the Viewer preview ignore it, in render, the instance are properly transformed.)
+    But you might not need this as your render-engine probably supports the use of ``Transform3D`` on the instance(s). (even if the Viewer preview ignores it, in render, the instances are properly transformed.)

 Modifying point-clouds | Culling
 ________________________________

-Another need would be to prune points so no instance is produce at this location.
-Even if instancing improve performances compared to no instancing, more instances still costs at render-time so you wanna make sure you are not rendering non-contributing instances.
+Another need would be to prune points to reduce instances.
+Even if instancing improve performances compared to when not used, more instances still costs at render-time so you wanna make sure you are not rendering non-contributing instances.